KerollosWanis/living_donor/README.md

-# Emulating a trial of a policy intervention in the setting of finite treatment resources: an application to increased risk organ transplantation
+# Estimating the effect of increased utilization of living donor liver transplantation
 # Introduction
 Here we provide the code to reproduce the analysis described in: